internet4000/radio4000-player/README.md

 # Radio4000 Player

 A player for Radio4000 channels.
 It is an example of how you could build your own player using the official [radio4000-api](https://github.com/internet4000/radio4000-api) and Vue.js components.

+## How to embed

+We are working on an iframe embed.
+Coming soon.

-## How to use
+## How to use as a web component

-Copy this snippet and paste it on your own website.
+Copy and paste this snippet to your website.
 Remember to change the `slug=""` part to match the radio you want to play.

 ```html
 <script async src="https://rawgit.com/Internet4000/radio4000-player-vue/master/dist/radio4000-player.min.js"></script>